EPICS Events

 A workshop is an organized event or series of sessions designed to help students with their career development.
 These workshops typically focus on various aspects of career planning and advancement including networking, internship/job search strategies, interviewing, career planning, and resume and cover letter writing.

-A master class is a session led by someone who has expert knowledge or skill in a particular area.
+A masterclass is a session led by someone who has expert knowledge or skill in a particular area.
 Every masterclass has an aim or goal that students will learn or complete by the end of the session.

 Industry Connect